Whitepaper: Kinnami Technology Overview

 Introduction

-Traditionally, data collected at the edge has been sent back to data centers, where it is processed, and then the results are pushed back to the edge if and when it is needed.
+Traditionally, data collected at the digital edge has been sent back to data centers where it is processed and then the results are pushed back to the digital edge if, and when it is needed.
 This old paradigm does not quite work anymore.
-The world we are now building is distributed, and increasingly reliant on (if not requiring) data processing at the computing edge on drones, satellites, autonomous vehicles, IoT/sensors and other connected devices and applications.
+The world we are now building is distributed, and increasingly reliant on (if not requiring) data processing at the digital edge on drones, satellites, autonomous vehicles, IoT/sensors and other connected devices and applications.

-Gartner estimates that by 2025, 75% of all data will be generated and processed at the computing edge, up from just under 10% in 2018.
-This massive shift in where and how data will be used requires a very different data management and security infrastructure to what is available today.
-While companies like Amazon Web Services (AWS), Microsoft, and Google enable secure data storage and management in the Cloud and companies like Symantec and Forcepoint provide endpoint security solutions, there is no one providing the same across a distributed network, from sensors at the edge, to workstations, to servers in datacenters and to the cloud.
-This requires a resilient hybrid data fabric.
-That is what we uniquely do at Kinnami.
+Gartner estimates that by 2025, 50% of all data will be generated and processed at the digital edge, up from just under 10% in 2018.
+This massive shift in where and how data is used requires a very different data management and security infrastructure from what is available today.
+While companies like Amazon Web Services (AWS), Microsoft, and Google enable secure data storage and management in the Cloud, and companies like Symantec and Forcepoint provide endpoint security solutions, there is no one providing the same across a distributed network, from sensors at the edge, to workstations, to servers in data centers and the cloud.
+This requires a resilient hybrid data mesh.
+That is what we do uniquely at Kinnami.

-Whether in smart manufacturing, autonomous systems, space applications, or even defense operations, enterprises today need better solutions that can securely automate data distribution to the computing edge (on satellites, aircraft, drones, autonomous systems, personnel devices, IoT/sensors, and other endpoint devices like laptops, mobiles, and even removable drives) especially when network communications are degraded.
-These data must be securely moved to and securely stored wherever they are needed, on whatever device is available, across different levels of security.
+Whether in smart manufacturing, autonomous systems, space applications, or even defense operations, enterprises today need better solutions that can securely automate data distribution at the digital edge (on satellites, aircraft, drones, autonomous systems, personnel devices, IoT/sensors, and other endpoint devices such as laptops, mobiles, and even removable drives), especially when network communications are degraded.
+Data must be securely moved to and securely stored wherever they are needed, on whatever device is available, across different levels of security.

 Technology Overview

-Kinnami’s technology is aimed at organizations that need to protect sensitive information on storage devices and access points that are often beyond an organization’s control (i.e. under centralized IT control), driven by modern needs for data processing and data sharing that extend across company boundaries and at the computing edge.
+Kinnami’s technology is aimed at organizations that need to protect sensitive information on storage devices and access points that are often beyond an organization’s control, that is beyond centralized IT control.
+This is driven by modern needs for data processing and data sharing that extend across company boundaries and beyond, including the digital edge.

+Kinnami is a resilient distributed data management company that provides organizations what they need to secure and protect sensitive information even at the digital edge.
+Our mission is to deliver innovative solutions to facilitate efficient collaboration using secure information storage and access on multiple devices especially at the digital edge - endpoints with their inherently weaker security and mobility - as well in datacenters.
+These include cloud services, laptops, mobile phones, IoT devices & removable disks.
 Starting with a distributed storage subsystem, our Kinnami AmiShare™ platform safeguards sensitive information regardless of where it is accessed or who is accessing it.
-Our mission is to deliver innovative solutions to facilitate efficient collaboration using secure information storage and access on multiple devices especially at the computing edge - endpoints with their inherently weaker security and mobility - as well in datacenters.
-These include cloud services, laptops, mobile phones, IoT devices & removable disks.

-AmiShare separates the capabilities of end-users, who create, modify and otherwise use data, from system administrators, who define policies that specify where and when data are stored, who may access it, and who may collaborate with whom.
+AmiShare separates the capabilities of end-users, who create, modify and otherwise use data, from system administrators, who define policies which specify where and when data are stored, who may access it, and who may collaborate with whom.
 But most importantly, administrators are unable to access the data themselves.
-This separation of operational responsibilities more closely matches the different business priorities of end-users and administrators, leading to less “Shadow IT” and better security overall.
+This separation of operational responsibilities more closely matches the different business priorities of end-users and administrators, resulting in less “Shadow IT” and better security overall.

-AmiShare’s auditing system tracks end-user operations at access points and storage locations as well as administrative operations such as granting and revoking end-user access, assuring the administrators that data are remaining confidential.
-Audit information can be transferred to external threat detection systems to improve their accuracy and capability while AmiShare’s policy engines can work with external threat detection systems to determine where fragments are stored and to automate the security response to attacks.
+AmiShare’s auditing system tracks end-user operations at access points and storage locations as well as administrative operations such as granting and revoking end-user access, assuring administrators that data remain confidential.
+Audit information can be transferred to external threat detection systems to improve their accuracy and capability.
+AmiShare’s policy engines can work with external threat detection systems to determine where fragments are stored and to automate the security response to attacks.

-Today, there is a patchwork of storage and security solutions that organizations use to manage data security but protecting confidential information has largely been relegated to “all or nothing” device and/or network security.
-This has resulted in an explosion of the number of data breaches and the associated loss of sensitive data costing organizations millions of dollars in financial losses.
+Today, there is a patchwork of storage and security solutions that organizations use to manage data security, but protecting confidential information has largely been relegated to “all or nothing” device or network security.
+This has resulted in an explosion of the number of data breaches and the associated loss of sensitive data, costing organizations millions of dollars in financial losses.

 Kinnami Technology Benefits